Notes to the consolidated financial statements

 Although management’s long-term mine plans exceed the remaining useful life of some of the mining licenses of the Group, the Group has a legal right to apply for the extension of the licenses for its existing mining resources and therefore management is confident that the licenses will be extended provided that it is the same coal resource within the original mining license and that certain other conditions are met.
 Extensions to new seams or adjacent areas are often subject to open auctions.
 Delay or failure in securing relevant government approvals or licences, as well as any adverse change in government policies, may cause a significant adjustment to development and acquisition plans, which may have a material adverse effect on the Group’s financial position and performance.

-Valuation of mineral rights.
-Mineral rights for coal extraction are stated at their fair value based on reports prepared by internal specialists of the Group at each year end.
+Valuation of mining assets.
+Mining assets for coal extraction are stated at their fair value based on reports prepared by internal specialists of the Group at each year end.

-Since there is no active market for mineral rights, the fair value is determined by discounting future cash flows, which can be obtained from the operations of the mines based on the life-of-mine plans, and deducting the fair value of the operating tangible fixed assets.
-The Group did not identify any material intangible assets which could be deducted in arriving at the fair value of the mineral rights.
+Since there is no active market for mining assets, the fair value is determined by discounting future cash flows, which can be obtained from the operations of the mines based on the life-of-mine plans, and deducting the fair value of the operating tangible fixed assets.
+The Group did not identify any material intangible assets which could be deducted in arriving at the fair value of the mining assets.

-Since the operating tangible fixed assets are carried at historical cost, for the purposes of regular revaluation of mineral rights their fair value is determined either based on market prices for similar items of tangible fixed assets recently acquired or constructed by the Group or, in absence of such items, by applying a price index for the relevant year of acquisition for mining equipment to the residual value of items.
+Since the operating tangible fixed assets are carried at historical cost, for the purposes of regular revaluation of mining assets their fair value is determined either based on market prices for similar items of tangible fixed assets recently acquired or constructed by the Group or, in absence of such items, by applying a price index for the relevant year of acquisition of mining equipment to the residual value of items.

-At 31 December 2017 the fair value of mineral rights was determined based on the following key assumptions:
+At 31 December 2018 the fair value of mining assets was determined based on the following key assumptions:

-- regulated railroad tariffs for 2018 were estimated to grow at an average rate of 5% for domestic and export shipments and to grow in line with RUB inflation thereafter;
+- regulated railroad tariffs for 2019 were estimated to grow at an average rate of 6% for domestic and 9% for export shipments and to grow in line with RUB inflation thereafter;

-- cash flow forecasts were discounted to their present value at the nominal weighted average cost of capital of 13.3% for mining units, in Russian Rouble terms.
+- cash flow forecasts were discounted to their present value at the nominal weighted average cost of capital of 13.8% for brown coal mining units and at nominal weighted average cost of capital of 10.4% for hard coal mining units.

-Example changes in key assumptions would have the following effect on the fair value of the mineral rights:
+Example changes in key assumptions applied to the first forecasted year would have the following effect on the fair value of the mining assets:

 |(Decrease)/increase of the fair value|

-Determination of recoverable amount of property, plant and equipment of the Coal segment (other than mineral rights).
-The recoverable amount of the property, plant and equipment of the coal segment (other than mineral rights) as at 31 December 2017 was determined either based on market prices for similar items of machinery and equipment recently acquired by the Group or, if no such purchases were made, by applying a price index for the relevant year of acquisition for mining equipment to the residual value of items.
+Determination of recoverable amount of property, plant and equipment of the Coal segment (other than mining assets).
+The recoverable amount of the property, plant and equipment of the coal segment (other than mining assets) as at 31 December 2018 was determined either based on market prices for similar items of machinery and equipment recently acquired by the Group or, if no such purchases were made, by applying a price index for the relevant year of acquisition for mining equipment to the residual value of items.
 As a result of the testing no impairment loss was recognised.

 The Group evaluates performance and makes investment and strategic decisions based on a review of the profitability of the Group as a whole, and based on operating segments.
 An operating segment is a component of the Group that engages in business activities from which it may earn revenues and incur expenses and whose operating results are regularly reviewed by management.

-Operating segments identified by management are coal mining, ports and logistics, sales and distribution and corporate segments.
-The coal mining segment represents the operations of the coal mining companies including extraction and washing; the ports and logistics segment includes railroad transportation assets and ports; the sales and distribution segment represents sales and distribution companies and corporate segment includes holding companies.
+Operating segments identified by management are coal mining, ports and logistics, power and corporate segments in Russian Federation along with sales and distribution segments in Russian Federation and abroad.
+The coal mining segment represents the operations of the coal mining companies including extraction and washing; the ports and logistics segment includes railroad transportation assets and ports; the sales and distribution segment represents sales and distribution companies; the power segment represents operations of power generating companies including generation and sales of power and corporate segment includes holding companies.

 Operating segment information for the Group at 31 December 2017 and for the year then ended is as follows: